 In this example, frequency and amplitude to the micropump will be defined by external components.
 The amplitude can be varied in the range from 85 Vpp to 270 Vpp, the frequency from 25 Hz to 226 Hz.
-It is possible for frequencies above 226 Hz that the maximal amplitude will decrease.
-For frequencies below 25 Hz the stability of the signal form has to be verified.
+With frequencies above 226 Hz it is possible that the maximal amplitude will decrease.
+Frequencies below 25 Hz are possible too, however, the stability of the signal form has to be verified then!